AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 * Think about the location where the audience list will be exported out of Real-Time CDP, to be shared with the data vendor.
 This location needs to support file export.
 * What are the identifiers that are expected by the data vendor so they can layer on additional attributes?
-* How will the file containing partner-provided attributes be ingested back into Real-time CDP?
+* How will the file containing partner-provided attributes be ingested back into Real-Time CDP?
 For example, the files can be ingested through cloud storage source connectors such as [Amazon S3](/help/sources/connectors/cloud-storage/s3.md) or [SFTP](/help/sources/connectors/cloud-storage/sftp.md).
 * What is the cadence with which you expect partner-provided attributes to be brought back into Real-Time CDP and refreshed?

 >[!WARNING]